Alfred Gaynor: Trial and imprisonment

 On April 30, 1998, during one of the court hearings, Gaynor was attacked by the son of one of his victims, Eric Downs.
 During the assault with a chair, Gaynor received physical injuries ranging from a mild to moderate severity.
-Eric Downs was subsequently charged with assault and contempt of court.
+Downs was subsequently charged with assault and contempt of court.

-As a result of the DNA examination and fingerprint evidence, the prosecutors were able to prove that the accused had indeed killed Rosemary Downs, Joyce Dickerson-Peay, Loretta Daniels and JoAnn Thomas.
+As a result of the DNA examination and fingerprint evidence, the prosecutors were able to prove that the accused had killed Rosemary Downs, Joyce Dickerson-Peay, Loretta Daniels, and JoAnn Thomas.
 In May 2000, Gaynor was found guilty and received four sentences of life imprisonment without chance of parole, never having admitted his guilt.

 In 2008, Gaynor suddenly turned to the Hampden County Attorney's Office with a proposal for a plea agreement.
-Based on the terms of the agreement, Gaynor confessed to the murders of Vera Hellums, Jill Ann Ermellini, Robin Atkins and Yvette Torres, but he also surprisingly revealed to be the killer of 20-year-old Amy Smith, who was killed in Springfield in June 1996.
-Gaynor's nephew, Paul Fickling, was charged with and sentenced to life imprisonment for her murder in 1997.
+Based on the terms of the agreement, Gaynor confessed to the murders of Vera Hellums, Jill Ann Ermellini, Robin Atkins, and Yvette Torres, but he also surprisingly confessed to murdering 20-year-old Amy Smith, who was killed in Springfield in June 1996.
+Gaynor's nephew, Paul Fickling, had already been charged with and sentenced to life imprisonment for her murder in 1997.
 In exchange for his testimony, Gaynor demanded the annulment of his nephew's sentence and a new trial.
 Although his confession cast doubt on the reliability of the conviction, an agreement on the acceptance of his guilt was ultimately reached.
-Gaynor later explained his motivation with the death of his mother, who had died in 2006.
-He stated that he could not plead guilty to any killings, because he did not want to inflict psychological trauma on her.
+Gaynor later explained his motivation to confess was the 2006 death of his mother.
+He stated that he could not plead guilty to any killings prior to her death because he did not want to inflict psychological trauma on her.

 In 2010, Paul Fickling's sentence was overturned.
 In a new trial, which took into account a deal struck with the judge, Fickling was convicted of complicity in the murder of Amy Smith and received 20 years imprisonment, taking into account the 14 years which he had already served.

-As for Gaynor, he was found guilty of the other five murders and received the same amount of life sentences.
-At trial, he expressed remorse of his deeds and apologized to the victims' relatives, stating that his behavioral and emotional problems stemmed from his severe intoxication and substance abuse.
+In October of that year, Gaynor admitted he murdered three additional people.

+A month later, he pleaded guilty to an eighth murder.

 Gaynor is currently serving his sentences at the Souza-Baranowski Correctional Center.
-While in prison, Gaynor became known for making paintings (not unlike fellow serial killer John Wayne Gacy) and profiting from them, causing outrage from relatives of his victims.
+While in prison, Gaynor became known for making paintings and profiting from them, causing outrage from relatives of his victims.